NeurocontrolLab/mammoth/README.md

 # mammoth

-# public functions for airflow and batch processing.
+# Public functions for airflow and batch processing.

-# the pipeline would output data as standard NWB files.
+# The pipeline would output data as standard NWB files.